mscaudill/tabbed/paper/paper.md

 ![The first 12 lines of a delimiter separated file named *sample.txt* with metadata on lines 1-4 and a header on line 7.
 The metadata contains both semicolon delimited and undelimited strings.
-Notice the data section uses a different delimiter than the metadta and contains mixed data types.
+Notice the data section uses a different delimiter than the metadata and contains mixed data types.
 \label{fig: figure1}](figure1.png){width=900}

 ### Structural Detection